Orbserver/GestionDePacientes/README.md

 - **Data Export**: Export patient data as CSV files for further analysis and reporting.

+- **Appointment Scheduling**: Schedule appointments for patients and manage their appointment history.

+- **Prescription Management**: Manage and track patient prescriptions and medications.

+- **Billing and Invoicing**: Generate bills and invoices for patient services and keep track of payments.

-- **Secure and Scalable**: Built on Laravel, PacientesReiki offers robust security measures and can be easily scaled to meet growing data needs.
+- **Secure and Scalable**: Built on Laravel, SetPatientCare offers robust security measures and can be easily scaled to meet growing data needs.

 ## Technologies Used